anquanscan/sec-tools/README.md

 [magisk-frida](https://github.com/ViRb3/magisk-frida): 🔐 Run frida-server on boot with Magisk, always up-to-date
 [AppmemDumper](https://github.com/dhondta/AppmemDumper): Forensics triage tool relying on Volatility and Foremost
 [Intel-One](https://github.com/jkcso/Intel-One): Command line tool for passive reconnaissance, able to gather and link public information to a target domain, company or individual.
 It can make intelligence gathering faster and more effective by drastically reducing manual user interaction.
 This is achieved through the engineering of a highly customisable single input to multiple output solution.
 Tool conceived and developed in my free time as a result of my genuine interest in penetration testing.
 [IIS-HTTP-Internal-IP-Finder](https://github.com/KooroshRZ/IIS-HTTP-Internal-IP-Finder): Optimized metasploit module to find internal IP address of vulnerable IIS web servers
+[catbox](https://github.com/m-mizutani/catbox): Vulnerability scan and management serverless system for AWS ECR images with Trivy.